 - To support a reasonable, proportionate and consistent approach across the four primary care contractor groups.

 This suite of documents will be refined in light of feedback from users.
-Please send your feedback to firstname.lastname@example.org clearly stating in the subject header “Policy feedback: policy name”.
+Please send your feedback to email@example.com clearly stating in the subject header “Policy feedback: policy name”.
+This email address should only be used by NHS colleagues and contractors.
+Members of the public, patients, and their representatives should contact our Customer Contact Centre: firstname.lastname@example.org.

-- Policy Book for Primary Dental Services (and appendices) – If you require this document in Word format please email: email@example.com
+- Policy book for primary dental services (and appendices) – If you require this document in Word format please email: email@example.com

 - Further to a review of the dental policy book by internal audit, a number of changes have been made.
-These changes which come into force with immediate effect and all Heads of Primary Care and Dental Leads have been notified in advance.
+These changes which come into force with immediate effect and all heads of primary care and dental leads have been notified in advance.
 These changes will be reflected in the revised policy booklet due for publication in April 2018.

 - Appendix 1- year end reconciliation template calculator